Summer Field Biologist

 Dates: Late May – Early August (see note below)

 Housing Credit: We are pleased to offer a voluntary housing credit that includes lodging and utilities at our historic Bylane Farm.
-The housing credit will be applied to your hourly rate.
+A housing credit of $125.00 will be applied as an offset to your lodging if housing is provided.
 Please inquire for details.

 Location: Bylane Farm (35 Todd Road, Katonah, New York, 10536)